 It is the most famous monument within the Neolithic Brú na Bóinne complex, alongside the similar passage tomb mounds of Knowth and Dowth, and as such is a part of the Brú na Bóinne UNESCO World Heritage Site.
 There are many smaller archaeological sites such as henges, mounds and standing stones situated in the .75 km between Newgrange and the Boyne.
 Newgrange consists of approximately 200,000 tonnes of rock and other materials.
 It is 85 metres (279 ft) wide at its widest point.

 After its initial use, Newgrange was sealed for several millennia.
 It continued to feature in Irish mythology and folklore, in which it is said to be a dwelling of the deities, particularly The Dagda and his son Aengus.
 Antiquarians first began its study in the seventeenth century, and archaeological excavations took place at the site in the years that followed.
-Archaeologist Michael J. O'Kelly led the most extensive of these and also reconstructed the frontage of the site in the 1970s, a reconstruction that is controversial and disputed.
+Archaeologist Michael J. O'Kelly led the most extensive of these and also reconstructed the frontage of the site from 1962–1975, a reconstruction that is controversial and disputed.
 Newgrange is a popular tourist site and, according to the archaeologist Colin Renfrew, is "unhesitatingly regarded by the prehistorian as the great national monument of Ireland" and as one of the most important megalithic structures in Europe.

 Good luck finding it.
 Get tickets at the visitors center, which doesn't come up on maps and is some distance away.
 Otherwise I'm sure it's a very nice place to visit if you can get on the tour.